 Anxiety is more than just a psychological issue.
-Anxiety manifests itself into all sorts of physical symptoms, and one of the most unusual is the way anxiety can cause you to itch.
+Anxiety manifests itself in all sorts of physical symptoms, and one of the most unusual is the way anxiety can cause you to itch.

-Anxiety itch can be caused by anxiety directly, or it may be related to skin problems that your anxiety makes worse.
-In this article, we'll look at the potential causes of an itch from anxiety, and how to get rid of it.
+Anxiety-induced itch can be caused by anxiety directly, or it may be related to skin problems that your anxiety worsens.
+In this article, we will examine the potential causes of anxiety-induced itch, and how to get rid of it.

 Itchy Skin Caused By Anxiety

-- Stress Hives – Hives are itchy bumps caused by your immune system.
-They're generally caused by allergies, but they can also be triggered by stress.
-Anxiety causes a considerable amount of stress, so those prone to hives are likely to get them.
+- Stress Hives Hives are itchy bumps caused by your immune system responding to allergies, but they can be triggered by stress.
+Anxiety can cause a considerable increase in sweat secretions, which can exacerbate hives in those already prone to them.

-- Sweat Rash – Anxiety also causes sweating, and sweating can lead to a sweat rash, also known as a heat rash.
-These rashes are completely safe, but they can be extremely itchy and may take as long as two weeks or more to go away.
+- Sweat Rash Anxiety also increases the rate and amount of sweating that can result in a sweat-related rash (also known as heat rash).
+While these rashes are completely safe, they are extremely itchy and can take upwards of two weeks to resolve.

-- Triggered Itch – While uncommon, anxiety also triggers skin conditions you already have.
-Anxiety is known to trigger eczema, herpes, psoriasis, and other skin disorders.
-None of these are dangerous if triggered.
+- Triggered Itch While uncommon, anxiety can also trigger skin conditions you already have.
+Eczema, herpes, psoriasis, and other skin conditions are all capable of being triggered by stress and/or anxiety.

 Reducing anxiety itch is exactly the same as reducing any type of itch.
-Even though the itch or rash is caused by anxiety, once a rash occurs it's up to your skin or body to eliminate it.
-Contrary to popular belief, there is no rapid way to get rid of a rash.
+Despite the itch or rash being triggered by anxiety, the body must still find a way to overcome these symptoms.
+Contrary to popular belief, there is no rapid way to eliminate itch.

-There are, however, ways to reduce the itch in general – the same things you would do for any type of itch.
+However, there are ways to reduce the itch in general, which are the same things you would do to reduce the discomfort of any itching.
 These include:

 - Witch Hazel